Mapping class groups of manifolds with boundary are of finite type: Homotopy automorphisms

 The crucial property of minimal dg-Lie algebras is then that the group $\pi_0\,\hAut_\dgLie(M)$ can be computed explicitly:

+the quotient of the group $\Aut(M)$ of automorphisms of $M$ as a dg-Lie algebra, by the subgroup of automorphisms homotopic to the identity.
+To see this, one first uses that minimal dg-Lie algebras are both cofibrant and fibrant (in fact, all objects are fibrant) in Quillen's model structure on dg-Lie algebras, so their $\infty$-categorical automorphism spaces agree with the model-categorical simplicial automorphism spaces.
+Next one can identify the path components of the model-categorical simplicial automorphism spaces using the techniques of \cite{EspicSaleh}, where this is not explicitly stated but its proof follows by the same methods (see in particular Corollary 4.8 of loc.cit.).

-the quotient of the group $\Aut(M)$ of automorphisms of $M$ as a dg-Lie algebra, by the subgroup of automorphisms homotopic to the identity; this is implicit in \cite{EspicSaleh}.
-The group $\Aut(M)$ is easily seen to be isomorphic to the $\bb{Q}$-points of a linear algebraic group, and under this isomorphism the subgroup of automorphisms homotopic to the identity is given by the $\bb{Q}$-points of a unipotent closed subgroup.
-By \cref{lem:unipotent-q-points}, we conclude that $\pi_0\,\hAut_\dgLie(M)$ is isomorphic to the $\bb{Q}$-points of a linear algebraic group.
+If the graded vector space $U$ of generators of $M$ is finite-dimensional, then the group $\Aut(M)$ is isomorphic to the $\bb{Q}$-points of a linear algebraic group, and under this isomorphism the subgroup of automorphisms homotopic to the identity is given by the $\bb{Q}$-points of a unipotent closed subgroup.
+Using \cref{lem:unipotent-q-points}, we conclude that $\pi_0\,\hAut_\dgLie(M)$ is isomorphic to the $\bb{Q}$-points of a linear algebraic group as well.
 Moreover, by construction its action on $M$ is algebraic.

 To see that $\pi_0\,\hAut_*(X)$ is a linear algebraic group for $X \in \icat{S}^{\fin,>1}_{\ast,\bb{Q}}$, we choose a minimal model $M \to \cal{L}(X)$ and by the above procedure obtain a pair of isomorphisms of groups